 During the AY 2013-2014 "Meet the President" town hall meetings, the president updated students regarding; ongoing and upcoming construction projects and the need to track Guam Community College (GCC) graduates.
-She introduced the 2014-2020 Institutional Strategic Master Plan (ISMP), and revealed that GCC was the first college to introduce the "Keep Your Guard Up" college initiative which offers courses to returning deployed soldiers (Meet the President Spring 2014).
+She introduced the 2014-2020 Institutional Strategic Master Plan (ISMP), and revealed that GCC was the first college to introduce the "Keep Your Guard Up" college initiative which offers courses to returning deployed soldiers.

-College public reports are posted on MyGCC and allow the president, through the "President's Message" to communicate the college mission, vision, and goals, to external and internal stakeholders (ISMP 2014-2020).
+College public reports are posted on MyGCC and allow the president, through the "President's Message" page 3, to communicate the college mission, vision, and goals, to external and internal stakeholders.

-Standard IV.C Board and Administration
+Standard IV.C: Governing Board